Komorebi-AI/python-template/README.md

 ## Installation

+### Application

 Install package and pinned dependencies with the [`uv`](https://docs.astral.sh/uv/) package manager:

 1. Install `uv`.
 See instructions for Windows, Linux or MacOS [here](https://docs.astral.sh/uv/getting-started/installation/).

+2. Clone repository

-2. Install package and dependencies in a virtual environment:
+3. Install package and dependencies in a virtual environment:

    ```{bash}
    uv sync
    ```

-3. Run any command or Python script with `uv run`, for instance:
+4. Run any command or Python script with `uv run`, for instance:

    ```{bash}
    uv run template/main.py
    ```

+### Library

 Install a specific version of the package with `pip` or `uv pip`: